gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 is evaluated, and the first identifier also supported by the peer endpoint is selected.

-When the SCTP association has been established the process defined by the selected DTLS Key Management Method MUST be followed for establishing DTLS key contexts and installing them.
+When the SCTP association has been established, the process defined by the selected DTLS Key Management Method MUST be followed for establishing DTLS key contexts and installing them.